0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-7 180
 ```

-Then, for all Ubuntu versions, run this commands at once in the terminal.
+Then, for all Ubuntu versions, run this commands in the terminal.

 ``` bash
 pip install --user setuptools &&